2026 Cook County Reassessment: What South and West Suburban Commercial Property Owners Need to Know

 What to Expect in 2026

-Chicago's commercial real estate market has shifted considerably since the last reassessment in 2023.
-Remote work has impacted office demand, retail has evolved, and industrial and warehouse space has seen strong growth.
+The south and southwest suburban commercial real estate market has shifted considerably since the last reassessment in 2023.
+Industrial and warehouse space has seen strong growth, while retail and office markets have evolved in different directions depending on the submarket.

 Office properties will likely see reduced assessments in many cases due to lower occupancy and rent declines.
 Retail is mixed — neighborhood retail may hold value while large format retail could decline.
 Industrial and warehouse properties are likely to see increased assessments reflecting strong demand.
 Mixed-use properties will vary significantly by location and tenant mix.